boblefrag/mustachebox/README.md

 * Your Django models
 * ...

+And could be rendered using the js library of your choice : google charts, d3js, raphael etc...

 ### A graph consist of 3 parts :

 * a method : the method lie in a Backend you create (or you can use